richardfarnhill/intestacy_calc/DOCUMENTATION/UI_Testing_Guidelines.md

 The following UI elements have been intentionally removed or simplified:

 1. **Progress Indicators**: All progress bars and step indicators have been removed.
-2. **Input Boxes for Boolean Questions**: Hidden via CSS in favor of Yes/No buttons only.
+2. **Extra Input/Label in Question Section**: The visual appearance of an extra input box or "Answer the question" label in the question section has been resolved to show only the question text and Yes/No buttons.

 ## Bug Tracking
 - A rudimentary bug tracking system has been implemented to log issues and track their resolution.